 The Piriformis Syndrome is a rare neuromuscular disorder that happens every time the piriformis muscle compresses the sciatic nerve.
-When sudden spasm occurs, it causes discomfort such as numbness and pain to the buttocks area or sciatic nerve.
+A sudden spasm causes discomfort, such as numbness and pain in the buttocks or sciatic nerve.

 The sciatic nerve is long, thick, and a major nerve in the body, which extends from the lower end of the spinal cord and goes through the piriformis muscle.
 It goes down behind the leg's back, and branches off into smaller nerves that end in the feet.

 In an anatomical position, the piriformis muscle serves as not only the thigh at the hip joint's lateral (external) rotator but also the pelvis at the hip joint's contralateral rotator.
 However, if the leg is flexed to around 60 degrees and above, the piriformis muscle switches from being the thigh's lateral rotator into a medial (internal) rotator.